Qween Jean: Artistry

+Jean's early costume design work for regional, off-Broadway, and off-off-Broadway theater included Our Dear Dead Drug Lord (2019), One in Two (2020), and Siblings Play (2020).

 In 2020, Jean was honored in Black Women on Broadway's Inaugural Awards Ceremony for her costume designs.
 The same year, she designed costumes for Shakespeare Theatre Company’s The Amen Corner.
+In 2021, she designed costumes for What to Send Up When It Goes Down at Playwrights Horizons.

 In 2021, Jean was named an Artist-in-Residence at Museum of Modern Art PS1 and curated the exhibit Black Trans Liberation: Memoriam and Deliverance.

-In 2021, a portrait of Jean taken by photographer, Christian Thane, was featured in the Queens Museum exhibit, Live Pridefully: Love and Resilience within Pandemics.
+Later that year, a portrait of Jean taken by photographer, Christian Thane, was featured in the Queens Museum exhibit, Live Pridefully: Love and Resilience within Pandemics.
 In 2022, another portrait, taken by Camila Falquez, was featured in the exhibit, Gods That Walk Among Us, at the Hannah Traore Gallery in NYC.
 Jean was on the cover of Cero Magazine and featured in Logo for their "30 Changemakers" series.

 In 2022, Jean designed the costumes for Theatre for a New Audience's production, Wedding Band: A Love/Hate Story in Black and White, and was nominated for a Drama Desk Award for Outstanding Costume Design of a Play.
 On June 25, 2022, Jean co-hosted The Big Mix – LGBTQIA+ Pride with Idina Menzel.
 Jean had a cameo on And Just Like That...

 In 2023, she designed the costumes for The New Group's production, The Seagull/Woodstock, NY.
-Jean was honored at the 2023 Obie Awards for her costume design.

-In 2023, Jean joined Theatre Communications Group's board of directors.
+Jean was honored at the 2023 Obie Awards for her costume design.; CLAGS José Muñoz Award (2026).
+That same year, Jean joined Theatre Communications Group's board of directors.

+In 2024, Jean designed costumes for the off-Broadway production of Amy Berryman's sci-fi play Walden.
+Her costume work was featured in the off-Broadway premiere of Cats: The Jellicle Ball at the Perelman Performing Arts Center.

+In 2025, Jean designed the costumes for Damon Cardasis's Saturday Church, staged at the New York Theatre Workshop.
+For her work on Saturday Church, she won the 2026 Lucille Lortel Award for Outstanding Costume Design.

+In 2026, Jean's costume design work was nominated for two Tony Awards, for Liberation and Cats: The Jellicle Ball.
+Her win for her work on Cats: The Jellicle Ball made Jean the first openly transgender person to win a Tony Award.
+She also won the 2026 Dorian Award for LGBTQ Theater Artist of the Season.

+In June 2026, Jean's costume work will be featured in the off-Broadway musical The Potluck at Playwrights Horizons.